codeimpossible/codeimpossible.github.com/_posts/2015-01-06-resolutions.md

 title: 'Resolutions for 2015'
 published: true
 tags: "self-improvement 2015-goals"
+description: It's a new year, time to make improvements.
+Last year I didn't set any goals, so there was nothing to measure, but I ended the year unhappy with what it <i>felt</i> like I got done.
+Time to fix that.
 ---

-I don't think I'm going to write up a 2014 reflection post.
-I didn't set any goals, so there was nothing to measure, but I ended the year unhappy with what it _felt_ like I got done.
+It's a new year, time to make improvements.
+Last year I didn't set any goals, so there was nothing to measure, but I ended the year unhappy with what it _felt_ like I got done.
+Time to fix that.

-Because that's all I had.
-Feelings.
 I didn't have any data to look at to compare where I was with where _I wanted to be_.

-Time to fix that.
-My wife and I sat down on New Years Eve and shared our resolutions and how we are going to measure success with each one.
-Sharing it with my wife should be enough to motivate me, but just in case I think it will be best if I write up my goals for 2015 here.
+So this year my wife and I sat down on New Years Eve and shared our resolutions and how we are going to measure success with each one.
+It's the first time we've done it and we're pretty pumped about being able to help each other achieve our goals.
+I'm posting up my goals here so that I can write about some of the goals as I work to meet them, pretty much using you all as peer pressure to push me to the finish line.

 ### Be healthier.
 Lose 50 lbs.
 I was *ok* with my weight through the spring and summer of 2014.
 I tore my shoulder and gave up on my workouts in the fall and completely fell to pieces in the winter.
 50lbs in a year seems hard but I want to aim high and push myself here because this is where I need the most improvement.
 I don't take care of myself at all and it's starting to take its toll on me.
 I'll be adding regular workouts to my routine, changing how much I eat and _what_ I eat.
 I want to hit my goal but I also don't want to have a flash-in-the-pan approach to this either.
 This is something that needs to stick with me, so slow and steady is better than fast and out of control.